narenkarthikx/edGo-ai-learning-tutor/docs/SETUP_GUIDE.md

-# AI Learn Buddy - Complete Setup Guide
+# AI Edvion - Complete Setup Guide

 ## Overview
 This is a full-stack web application for personalized AI tutoring in government schools (Classes 1-12) with support for multilingual learning, automated gap detection, and teacher dashboards.